pySpecData: compact spectral data processing!

 We primarily work in magnetic resonance, so have written wrappers for a few different types of NMR (nuclear magnetic resonance) and ESR (electron spin resonance) file formats.
 You can use the pyspecdata.find_file() function to automatically load them as nddata.

 Additionally, we have written several classes that allow you to read nddata objects directly from e.g. an oscilloscope.
-These are available as separate repositories on github (please contact us for further info).
+These are available in separate repositories on github.

 Finally, you can easily build nddata from standard arrays, as discussed in the section about nddata objects.